Easy Air Fryer Chicken Meatballs

 Instructions

-- Line a baking tray with baking paper.
+- Line a baking tray with baking paper (if using an oven style air fryer).
 Preheat the air fryer or oven to 400F/205C.

 - Shape the mixture into small bite-sized meatballs and place on the baking paper.